-I am pleased to provide you with the enclosed analysis of the City of Springfield's existing debt.
-The Office of Management and Budget (OMB) intends for this to be a user-friendly examination of current and future debt issued on behalf of the residents of the City.
-OMB utilizes this analysis to make informed decisions regarding the City's debt and financial position; taking into account the affordability of issuing new debt on top of existing debt service obligations.
+It is my pleasure to present this year's annual analysis of the City of Springfield's existing debt.
+The Office of Management and Budget (OMB) publishes this study each year to serve as a userfriendly examination of current and future debt issued on behalf of the residents of the City.
+OMB utilizes this analysis to make informed decisions regarding the City's debt and financial position; taking into account the affordability of issuing new debt on top of existing debt obligations.

 In this report, we measure the affordability of debt by determining the annual amount of debt service and other debt-like payment obligations as a percentage of general fund revenues.
 Debt service as a percent of general fund revenues is a commonly accepted standard for measuring debt capacity.
-It provides a true indication of the relative cost of the City's debt by taking into account the City's actual debt service payments, and the amount of revenue available to pay those obligations.
+It provides a true indication of the relative cost of the City's debt by comparing the City's debt service payments with the amount of revenue available to pay those obligations.

-In recent years, the City has taken a proactive approach vis-à-vis its debt strategy by reviewing outstanding debt for restructuring opportunities.
+In recent years, the City has taken a proactive approach to debt strategy by reviewing outstanding debt for restructuring opportunities.
 However, changes in the Tax Cut and Jobs Act of 2017 eliminated municipalities' ability to issue tax-free debt for advanced refunding bonds.
 This will constrain Springfield's ability to "refinance" its debt at lower interest rates in the future.
-OMB continuously monitors policy changes like these and fluctuations in the municipal bond market during the development of the City's borrowing strategy.
+OMB continuously monitors policy changes such as these and fluctuations in the municipal bond market during the development of the City's borrowing strategy.

 The City capitalized on the opportunity to pay off old debt at a lower interest rate in March 2017.
-This refinancing of 2007 bonds will save the City over \$3.8 million over the next six years by exchanging the original interest rate of 4.263% for a lower rate of 2.0063%.
-In addition to previous years' efforts to restructure Springfield's debt, this sale increased our capacity for future debt issuances and prevented dramatic increases in future debt payments.
+This "refinancing" of 2007 bonds saved the City over \$3.8 million over six years by exchanging the original interest rate of 4.263% for a lower rate of 2.0063%.
+In addition to previous years' efforts to restructure debt, this sale increased our capacity for future debt issuances and prevented dramatic increases in future debt payments.
 The City will continue to be proactive in taking advantage of similar opportunities in the future.